4dd4m/VimDocHu/README.md

 # VimDocHu
-Translation of the Vim reference &amp; help files
+Ongoing Translation of the Vim reference &amp; help files

 ## How to configure
 * Please move the 'hu' directory into your $VIMRUNTIME/doc